 But, what happens when the cell towers are down or overloaded?
 That trusty cell phone won’t help much in that case.
-And, an even more SHTF situation where the electric grid goes down will make cell phones useless.
+And, an even more SHTF situation when the electric grid goes down will make cell phones useless.

 Take for example where Hurricane Maria hit Puerto Rico, knocking out power and communications across the island.
 A team of HAM radio operators were sent by ARRL to provide critical recovery efforts.
 They were able to provide critical communications including moving health and welfare messages from San Juan back to the states, connecting the various shelters and hospitals around the island, operating the communications for the police, first responders, and utility company since their systems went totally down, and helping dispatch water and electricity where needed on the island.

 The next logical step was to get my ham radio license and a radio with a bit more ability.

 I’m no ham radio expert and am just now learning about the hobby so an inexpensive entry-level radio is what I needed.
 I was surprised to discover the advancements in radio technology in recent years with the numerous HT (hand talkie) radios available.
 One very popular radio I found in the prepper community and elsewhere is the Baofeng UV-5R V2+ Plus – Dual-Band.
 This little radio was recommended nearly everywhere and was priced between $25 to $30, depending on the model.
 I also discovered a huge online community of users posting YouTube video on how to use the radio, how to program the radio, and much more.
 There’s a wealth of good info about the Baofeng radios on the Miklor website.

 This radio operates in the 2-Meter (VHF) band offering the longest range and the clearest reception.
 A basic ham radio will have a 30-mile range, but can talk much farther with the use of repeaters.
 The 2-meter is the most popular Ham radio and operates in the 144.000-148.000 MHz range.
 Another popular Ham radio band is the 70-cm (UHF) operating in the 420.000-450.000 MHz range, and the Baofeng’s cover that as well.